In Wisdom’s firmament, the moon of Love is rising full

 The touchstone and the jewel-appraiser are within;

-and within this vessel the Eternal soundeth,
+And within this vessel the Eternal soundeth,

 and the spring wells up.